arpan65/Insurance-RAG-Chatbot/README.md

 ### Usage

+- Create a /docs folder in rag-source bucket.
+- Upload the policy document in the docs folder with proper naming convention (i.e sample_policy_doc_{policy number}.
+- Browse the static webpage from  the S3 website bucket.
-- Access the chatbot interface via the URL of your EC2 instance.
+- Access the chatbot interface from the webpage.
 - Enter your policy ID and submit queries to get detailed responses based on your policy documents.

 ## Example Questions for Demo

-- "What is covered under accidental damage in my policy?"
+- **Accidental Damage Coverage**: "What is covered under accidental damage in my policy?"
-- "Does my policy cover damage to underground pipes?"
+- **Damage to Underground Pipes**: "Does my policy cover damage to underground pipes?"

-- "What are the exclusions for storm damage?"
+- **Exclusions for Storm Damage**: "What are the exclusions for storm damage in my policy?"

-- "How do I claim for accidental breakage of fixed glass?"
+- **Claim Process for Fixed Glass Breakage**: "How do I claim for accidental breakage of fixed glass according to my policy?"

-- "What are the limits for finding the source of damage to my home?"
+- **Limits for Finding Damage Source**: "What are the limits for finding the source of damage to my home in my policy?"

 ## Troubleshooting